Hopson97/Tilemap-Pathfinding-Visualiser/README.md

-# the_game
+# Pathfinding Visualistor

 ## Building and Running

 ### Windows (Visual Studio)

-The easiest way to build is to use [vcpkg](https://vcpkg.io/en/index.html) and install SFML through this.
+The easiest way to build is to use [vcpkg](https://vcpkg.io/en/index.html) and install dependencies through this.

 ```bash
 vcpkg install sfml